waawawewa/zoom/README.md

 https://youtu.be/yNJl2t5xPck

-GO TO THE FOLDER WHERE PYTHON IS INSTALLED (IF YOU FOLLOWED THE PYTHON INSTALLATION VIDEO, THIS WOULD BE THE LOCATION)
+GO TO THE FOLDER WHERE PYTHON IS INSTALLED AND OPEN THE FOLDER NAMED SCRIPTS  (IF YOU FOLLOWED THE PYTHON INSTALLATION VIDEO, THIS WOULD BE THE LOCATION)
 ```
 C:\Program Files\Scripts
 ```